 Apricot oil is a delightful and comparable to Sweet Almond, yet more suitable for delicate or prematurely aged skin.
 As mentioned earlier Avocado is an extremely rich oil comprising higher levels of Vitamins A, B1, B2, D and E.

 Grapeseed oil is outstanding because of its natural non-allergenic properties it is typically used as the base oil for ointments, creams, and lotions.
 It is particularly good for skin types that don’t absorb oils very well, and it doesn’t leave a greasy feeling.

 Facial Oil Recipe For Sensitive Skin

-To me it’s just common sense to make DIY face oil… What you think?
+To me, it’s just common sense to make DIY face oil… What do you think?
 Feel free to post your thoughts or your own homemade facial oil recipes below.